Imagine you could literally peek into the minds of your customers and prospects!

 NPS, or Net Promoter Score, is a widely used metric that measures customer loyalty and satisfaction.
 It involves a simple question: “On a scale of 0-10, how likely are you to recommend our product/service to others?”
 Based on responses, customers are categorized as promoters, passives, or detractors, providing businesses insight.

-A high NPS means you have a lot of promoters who love your brand and spread positive word-of-mouth.
-A low NPS means you have a lot of detractors who are unhappy with your brand and may damage your reputation.
+A high NPS means you have many promoters who love your brand and spread positive word-of-mouth.
+A low NPS means you have many detractors who are unhappy with your brand and may damage your reputation.

 NPS = (Percentage of promoters – Percentage of detractors) x 100